nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 ![The water gun opened](water_gun.jpg)

-I chose one of my trusty Wemos D1 Mini boards as the brain if the water gun.
+I chose one of my trusty Wemos D1 Mini boards as the brain of the water gun.
 They are small, cheap, offer Wifi and have some shields available for them that ease cabling.
 In particular I'm using the relay shield.
 (Relays are basically electrically operated